BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Single phase outlet

 To connect an heating element to a single phase outlet requires connecting three wires; phase (L), neutral (N) and protective earth (PE).
 All BrewPi heating elements can be connected to a single phase outlet.
 The 2 and 3 resistor elements come with metal strips to connect the resistors in parallel.
 How to connect your element is shown schematically in the figure below, with photos showing the configuration of the metal strips.
 How to determine the current the element draws is described in the examples.
-Make sure your wiring and circuit breaker can handle the drawn current.
+Make sure your wiring and circuit breaker can handle the amount of current drawn by the element.

 ![1-phase-connect-123](../images/1-phase-connect-123.svg)